• Home

 This will depend on the location and length of the workshop.

-• Weekend (or 2-3 day) workshops include four field shooting sessions and often class time as well, depending on the workshop.
-They typically run from 3:00pm on Sunday to 2:00pm the following Tuesday (sometimes they will run on different days of the week).
-Typically there is one shoot the first evening, an AM and PM shoot the next day and an AM shoot on last day...followed by a final critique session that afternoon.
-Typically class time includes some lecture on photographic topics and also feedback via photo critique.
-This can vary according to the specific workshop, but this is the general flow of the shorter workshops.
+• Weekend (or 2-3 day) workshops include 4-6 field shooting sessions and sometimes class time as well, depending on the workshop and access to meeting space.
+They typically run from 3:00pm on Day 1 to 2:00pm on the last day (sometimes they will run on different days of the week).
+Typically the first and last day will have one shoot and the days in between will have 2 shooting sessions per day.
+Class time would include lecture on photographic topics and also feedback via photo critique.
+This varies according to the specific workshop, but it is the general flow of the shorter workshops.

-• On the longer workshops, generally 5-7 days, the session will start with an introductory meeting and either an AM or PM shoot depending on what time that particular workshop begins.
-Each morning will have an AM shoot, then you will have the opportunity to eat and fill up with caffeine.
-There may be a class sessions or two on these longer workshops and will generally be worked into the early afternoon while the light isn't good for shooting.
+• For longer workshops, generally 5-7 days, the session will start with an introductory meeting and either an AM or PM shoot depending on what time that particular workshop begins.
+Each morning will have an AM shoot, then you will have the opportunity to eat and fill up with caffeine (or nap).
+There may be a class session or two mixed in on these longer workshops and will generally be worked into the early afternoon while the light isn't good for shooting.
 In the late afternoon you will find yourselves once again back out in the field for an evening and sunset field shoot.
 After this shoot, the evening will be yours to do with as you wish -- eat, socialize, download, process images - or dare say, even sleep.
-In more remote locations there may be an attempt to include one night shoot during the workshop - although there's no guarantee conditions will be suitable for a night shoot on every workshop.
+In more remote locations there may be an attempt to include one night shoot during the workshop - although there's no guarantee conditions will be suitable for a night shoot on any given workshop.

 What camera equipment should I bring?